Teahouse Treks

 Yes.
 It is challenging because the itinerary is short and reaches high altitude.
 Good fitness and careful acclimatization are important.

-Do I need permits for Short Everest Base Camp Trekking?
+Do I need permits for Everest Base Camp with Helicopter Return?

 Yes.
 You need the Sagarmatha National Park Entry Permit, Khumbu Pasang Lhamu Rural Municipality Trek Card, and TIMS Card as per current rules.